zh-wang/YWeatherGetter4a/README.md

   * Second, use following code to assign the location where you want to get weather information at.
 Or you can input the location in app's top search bar.
     `YahooWeather` class provides 3 methods to query Yahoo's Weather apis.
-    - ` public void queryYahooWeatherByPlaceName(final Context context, final String cityAreaOrLocation, final YahooWeatherInfoListener result) ` - query by place's name, you can replace `cityAreaOrLocation` to what you want.
+      1. query by place's name, you can replace `cityAreaOrLocation` to what you want.
 For example, "Tokyo Japan", "Acaraù Brazil", "Shanghai China", etc.
+      ```java
+      public void queryYahooWeatherByPlaceName(final Context context, final String cityAreaOrLocation, final YahooWeatherInfoListener result)
+      ```

+      2. query by latitude and longitude
+      ```java
-    - ` public void queryYahooWeatherByLatLon(final Context context, final String lat, final String lon, final YahooWeatherInfoListener result) ` - query by latitude and longitude
+      public void queryYahooWeatherByLatLon(final Context context, final String lat, final String lon, final YahooWeatherInfoListener result)
+      ```

-    - ` public void queryYahooWeatherByGPS(final Context context, final YahooWeatherInfoListener result) ` - use device's gps, to detect current location, then do the query.
+      3. use device's gps, to detect current location, then do the query.
 Remeber, you need ` ACCESS_FINE_LOCATION ` or ` ACCESS_COARSE_LOCATION ` to use this.
+      ```java
+      public void queryYahooWeatherByGPS(final Context context, final YahooWeatherInfoListener result)
+      ```

 + What kind of weather information can I get?
   You can get